NOTE: Due to the Covid-19 pandemic, at this time, the premises of the Mechanism are closed to the public. More information

-Members of the public are welcome to visit the International Residual Mechanism for Criminal Tribunals (“Mechanism”) during regular opening hours, from 09:00 to 17:30, Monday through Friday.
-Visitors age 16 and over can observe public hearings from the public galleries of the respective courtrooms.
+Members of the public are welcome to visit the International Residual Mechanism for Criminal Tribunals (“Mechanism”) at its respective branches in Arusha and The Hague.
+The regular opening hours of the Arusha branch are from 08:30 to 17:30, Monday through Thursday and 08:30 to 14:00 on Friday.
+The regular opening hours of the Hague branch are from 09:00 to 17:30, Monday through Friday.
+Visitors ages 16 and over can observe public hearings from the public galleries of the courtrooms.
 For more information on scheduled dates of hearings, please consult the Court Calendar.

 The Mechanism also offers organized group visits.
 Learn more in Group visits below.